OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ### Identify security risks and attack potentialities for individual projects

 ## Activities
-##### A. Compile a threat and risk analysis in due consideration of security goals
+##### A. Compile a threat and risk analysis in due consideration of security and safety goals
 Start with a summary of security relevant features and compile a security and risk analysis in regard to potential attacks for every feature.
 A risk function or risk matrix according to EN61508 or ISO26262 can be used to support the analysis.
 EN61508 defines Safety Integrity Level (SIL) that is also used by ISO26262 as Automotive SIL (ASIL).
 (A)SIL provides a way to classify risks and validate whether they meet security requirements.
 Security relevant features can be identified by listing all features of a product and come up with different scenarios and situations in which security could be affected by the feature.
 Then identify all internal and external components that influence a product's relevant security features.
-Security goals should be drafted in such a way that the elaborated risks will not occur.
+Security and safety goals should be drafted in such a way that the elaborated risks will not occur.

 In the second step, define all known attacks on the identified functions---also think about functions that are similar to the identified ones---and carve out attack surfaces.
 Assign a risk level to every found attack by, e.g., considering the frequency of occurrence of such an attack and the severity of resulting harms.
+The Common Vulnerability Scoring System (CVSS)  (https://www.first.org/cvss/calculator/3.0)  calculator can be used to assess the risk level.

 During this activity, developers and penetration testers should work together in several meetings.
 Offer a security training for staff members.
 Different views of external advisors can be helpful, too.